Barry Hankerson: JoJo

 On July 30, 2013, it was reported that JoJo had filed a lawsuit against Blackground Records for "irreparable damages to her professional career".
 Minors cannot sign contracts that last more than seven years under New York State law and thus she claims that as her contract was signed in 2004, her deal should have expired in 2011.
 In December 2013, both of JoJo's and Blackground's attorneys agreed to drop the case as both parties came to an agreement outside court.
 JoJo had claimed her manager and label wouldn't release her from contract, but were also refusing to allow her to release any music.

 Aaliyah

 In August 2021, it was reported that Blackground had rebranded as Blackground Records 2.0 and that former artists' discographies would be re-released on physical, digital, and streaming services in a deal between the record label and Empire Distribution.
 However, Aaliyah's estate, run by her mother and brother Rashad, issued a statement preempting Blackground 2.0's announcement, denouncing an "unscrupulous endeavor to release Aaliyah's music without any transparency or full accounting to the estate".
 Aaliyah's One In A Million was reissued on August 20, 2021.
 Her self titled album was released a few weeks later.
 Albums from Tank, Timbaland & Magoo, JoJo, Toni Braxton and Ashley Parker Angel and soundtracks to Romeo Must Die and Exit Wounds were also re-released.

+In August 2026, Hankerson's son, Jomo, sued his father, for breaching a settlement over music rights.
+Specifically, he cites Aaliyah’s recording masters and music publishing copyrights.
+Not just her, though, but also for artists such as DMX, Toni Braxton, and Timbaland.
+Jomo claims that, per an alleged settlement deal, he’s owed 12% of the money Barry made from the aforementioned music assets.
+However, he says that his dad used Blackground Records to hide the money.
+Jomo also alleges Barry used the label to “manufacture expenses that have nothing to do with the music assets, all for the purpose of pressuring [Jomo] into accepting less than what he is owed.”
+Jomo is seeking over $1.2 million in damages.
+In response, Barry has said that the settlement in question was executed under fraud.
+Therefore, Jomo would not be entitled to any of it.
+He’s also alleged that his son has previously threatened vindictive action over the settlement money claims.
+Barry said that Jomo warned he would release unreleased Aaliyah music if his demands for financial compensation were not met.
+The documents also show that Barry blamed Jomo for Aaliyah's death, stating that Jomo "failed in his responsibility” to make adequate travel plans, which resulted in a plane crash that “may have been avoided had [Jomo] followed through on his compensated task of travel coordination.”